CorrespondentData/YouTubeExtremism/README.md

 # De Correspondent YouTube Extremism project
-Exploring extremism on YouTube team results and methods.
+Exploring extremism on YouTube collaboration methods to ensure open and reproducible data research.

 ## For each working group please create your own folder on the master branch where to place your scripts
 - Please use a descriptive folder name e.g. left data scraping, topic modeling, etc.